xiguaakako/ArtSense-Proximity-Aware-Exhibition-Experience/ARTSENSE-STM32/README.md

 //#define BLE_DEBUG
 ```

-### Configuring Device Name and Shake Sensitivity
+### Configuring Device Name and Rock Sensitivity

-The default device name (representing the initial artwork) and the sensitivity of the shake detection can be configured within the `BlueNRG_MS/App/global.h` file.
+The default device name (representing the initial artwork) and the sensitivity of the rock detection can be configured within the `BlueNRG_MS/App/global.h` file.

 **Device Name:**